-Assignment of Engagement Teams (Ref: Para.
-31-32)
+Engagement Teams (Ref: Para.
+31)

-- A29.
-Policies and procedures may include systems to monitor the workload and availability of engagement partners so as to enable these individuals to have sufficient time to adequately discharge their responsibilities. - A30.
-Capabilities and competencies relevant to the firm's assignment of engagement teams, and the determination of the level of supervision required, include for example, the engagement team's: [ISSUE L: Elimination of Present Tense Statements] - Understanding of, and practical experience with, engagements of a similar nature and complexity through appropriate training and participation; - Understanding of professional standards and regulatory and legal requirements; - Technical knowledge and expertise, including knowledge of relevant information technology; - Knowledge of relevant industries in which the clients operate; - Ability to apply professional judgment; and - Understanding of the firm's quality control policies and procedures.
+- A30.
+The firm's assignment of engagement teams and the determination of the level of supervision required, include for example, consideration of the engagement team's: - Understanding of, and practical experience with, engagements of a similar nature and complexity through appropriate training and participation; - Understanding of professional standards and regulatory and legal requirements; - Technical knowledge and expertise, including knowledge of relevant information technology; - Knowledge of relevant industries in which the clients operate;

+- Ability to apply professional judgment; and - Understanding of the firm's quality control policies and procedures.